jmilkiewicz/OverheadCourse/signups/index.markdown

 - can not play against hard hitters

 While it's natural to be ambitious and strive for greatness, rushing without a solid foundation can make more harm than benefits.
-If you find yourself unsure about which course to choose, we recommend opting for the *Padel Essentials* over *Defense* for a well-rounded foundation in padel skills.
+If you find yourself unsure about which course to choose, we recommend opting for the *Padel Essentials* over *Defence* for a well-rounded foundation in padel skills.

 However, if you still have any further doubts or need assistance with selecting the right course for you, please feel free to contact us <a href="https://www.instagram.com/manusoler_padel" target="_blank">@manusoler_padel</a> or <a class="u-email" href="mailto:manupadelin@gmail.com">manupadelin@gmail.com</a>.
 We are here to help you make the best choice for your padel journey.